Rabidosa rabida

 Rabidosa rabida, also known as the rabid wolf spider, is a species of spiders from the family Lycosidae, native to North America.
 In the United States it is found from Maine to Florida and west to Texas.

 Description

 The cephalothorax has two dark stripes.
 The abdomen has one stripe of the same color.
 Other parts of the spider are yellow.
-The females are larger than males, and have a body length of about an inch, while the males' body length comes as a half of that.
+The females are larger than males, and have a body length of about an inch, while the males' body length is about half an inch.
 The species has eight eyes: four above, and four below, which look more like a spider's moustache.

 B. J. Kaston distinguishes R. rabida from R. punctulata by observing that the males of the former have front legs that are mostly black, whereas the latter have all legs of the same color.

 The common namesake "rabid wolf spider" is thought to derive from the erratic, rapid movement of this species.
-However these spiders do not have rabies and cannot transmit it to humans.
+However spiders cannot have rabies and therefore, cannot transmit it to humans or other animals.